 Interested in how we planned our visit and structured our 3-day Cappadocia itinerary?
 Read on…

-Planning our Visit to Cappadocia
+Planning our Cappadocia Itinerary

 Cappadocia is not actually a city, rather it is a region in the Central Anatolia region of Turkey.
 The Göreme National park and nearby rock sites of Cappadocia are designated as a UNESCO World Heritage Site and attract millions of tourists a year.
 Since we visited in the off season, we were able to avoid the crowds associated with the busy summer months and prices were much cheaper.

 When planning our visit to Cappadocia, we were faced with a few choices – where to stay, which airport to fly into and where to sleep.
 Although there are several towns in the area, we settled on Göreme because it’s the biggest and has many restaurants and hotels to choose from.
 It’s also located within walking distance to the Göreme Open Air Museum.
 This particularly appealed to us since we did not rent a car.